remotesensinginfo/rsgislib/doc/developer_guide.md

 1. Classes and module names should start with the `RSGIS` prefix (upper case for Classes and lower case for modules)
-2. Function names within the python interface should be in CamelCase (first letter should be lower case) while variables should be in snake_case (all lower case) - see below for common name examples).
+2. Function names within the python interface should be in snake_case (lower case) as should variables names - see below for common variable names which should be used for consistency).
-3. Although not always (most often not) present in the historical code unit and overall function tests should be provided where ever possible.
+3. Although not always (most often not) present in the historical code, unit and overall function tests should be provided where ever possible.
 See info below on creation of tests within the existing system in Python and C++ below.
+We are trying to add these for older functions as much as we can.
 4. Documentation should be provided for the Python functions and added to the sphinx configuration files.
 5. Documentation should provide a brief example of the function being called and a more complete tutorial style example provided within the tutorials section so someone can see the function(s) being used in a